-Why clean Sewers?
-What are the different kinds of systems?
-Basic information on Sewerage
+Sewer Line Cleaning & What are the different kinds of systems?

-To have a livable and workable environment for us to live our daily lives, municipalities must sustain a clean and safe sanitary environment.
+Sewer line cleaning is important to have a livable and workable environment for us to live our daily lives, and municipalities must sustain a clean and safe sanitary environment.
 This is accomplished by having an efficient process for removing sewerage from the source to an area for safe treatment and disposal.
 Sewerage is the infrastructure that conveys wastewater (sewage) or stormwater.
 It encompasses components such as receiving drains, manholes, pumping stations, sump pits, storm overflows, and screening chambers of the combined sewer or sanitary sewer.

 The combined sewer is a collection system that collects both wastewater and stormwater.
 This type of sewer design is no longer used in building new communities, but many older cities continue to operate combined sewers.
 Combined sewers can cause serious water pollution problems during combined sewer overflow (CSO) events when wet weather flows exceed the sewage treatment plant capacity.
 The discharges contain human and industrial waste, and can cause beach closings, restrictions on shellfish consumption, and contamination of drinking water sources.